waku-org/specs/standards/core/rendezvous.md

 ### Operational Recommendations

-We RECOMMEND that bootstrap nodes participate in rendezvous discovery and that other discovery methods are used in conjunction and continue discovering peers for the lifetime of the local node.
+It is RECOMMENDED that bootstrap nodes participate in rendezvous discovery and that other discovery methods are used in conjunction and continue discovering peers for the lifetime of the local node.